Trust Accounting

 What is the difference between rental property accounting software and property management accounting software?

-Rental property accounting software is built for individual property owners.
-Property management accounting software is built for companies managing properties on behalf of owners, which requires trust accounting, owner statements, and property-level ledgers.
+Rental property accounting software is built for individual property owners tracking their own investments.
+Property management accounting software is built for companies managing properties on behalf of owners, which requires trust accounting, separate owner ledgers, automated statement generation, and owner distribution workflows.

 Can I use QuickBooks for vacation rental property management accounting?

-QuickBooks can handle basic bookkeeping but it's not built for trust accounting.
-Most management companies that use QuickBooks spend significant time on manual reconciliation and owner statement preparation.
+QuickBooks can handle basic bookkeeping for your operating account but it's not built for trust accounting.
+Most management companies that use QuickBooks spend significant time on manual reconciliation, owner statement preparation, and workarounds for 1099 filing.
+It's a general bookkeeping tool, not a property management accounting system.

 What is trust accounting and why does it matter for property managers?

 Trust accounting is the practice of keeping owner funds separate from your operating funds and maintaining accurate records of what each owner is owed.
 Most states require it for licensed property managers.
-Errors in trust accounting can put your license at risk.
+A management company that commingles owner funds with operating funds is at risk of losing its license.

-Does rental property accounting software handle 1099 filing?
+Does rental property accounting software handle 1099 and 1042 filing?

 Most landlord-oriented accounting software does not handle 1099 filing for property management companies.
-RNS includes 1099 and 1042 electronic filing directly within the platform.
+RNS includes both 1099 and 1042 electronic filing directly within the platform — no export to a separate filing service required.
+1042 matters if you have international property owners.

 Schedule a demo